rahuln2025/HPC_course/README.md

 Each element of the matrix can be accessed using the formula `a[i * N + j]`, where `i` is the row index and `j` is the column index.
 This is known as **row-major order** storage.

+For more information about the vector class and its commands, see [vector class info](https://cplusplus.com/reference/vector/vector/).

 #### Example: 3x3 matrix

 Suppose you want to store this 3x3 matrix: